wilfred-dev/wilfred/README.md

 A [snap](https://snapcraft.io/wilfred) package is also in the works but currently not considered stable.

-Once you got Wilfred installed, run `wilfred setup` in order to set a path for Wilfred to use to store server files.
+Once you got Wilfred installed, run `wilfred setup` to set a path for Wilfred to use to store server files.

 ## Contributing